Frequently Asked Questions about Room Selection

 Yes, but you are committed to living on campus for the full academic year.

-I plan on studying abroad in Fall 2014.
+I plan on studying abroad in Fall next year.
 How will that affect my room selection process?

-You will sign up for a placeholder room the week after General Room Selection.
-This will ensure that we have an available space for you when you return.
+You will go online between March 18 and April 9, 2015 and indicate that you will be studying abroad for Fall 2015.
 In December, you will go through the Study Abroad room selection process, and will select your space on campus then, or can be pulled in by a friend with a vacancy.
 Remember that while there will be available vacancies across campus, the likelihood of you getting to room with friends or people you know is less likely than if you studied abroad in the spring or summer.
 Also remember that if you are a junior returning from abroad, you must select from on-campus housing.

-I plan on studying abroad in Spring 2015.
+I plan on studying abroad in Spring next year.
 How will that affect my room selection process?

 You will go through the General Room Selection process, however you need to think about what the spring semester will look like for your roommate and others you will be living with.
 When you leave to go abroad, you will leave a vacancy that can be filled by anyone.
 Your roommate can make arrangements to pull someone in when you leave, otherwise the space will be available for anyone to select.

-I plan on studying abroad in Summer 2015.
+I plan on studying abroad in Summer next year.
 How will that affect my room selection process?

 Studying abroad in the Summer will not affect your room selection process, as you will be on campus for both Fall and Spring semesters.